How Social Media Can Affect Your Personal Injury Claim

 Physical Activity

 Photos or videos of you engaging in physical activity can be used to argue that you’re not as injured as you claim.
-You might even be participating in a leisurely exercise such as gardening.
+You might simply engage in a leisurely exercise, such as gardening.
 But it could be used against you, especially if you want to claim compensation for loss of enjoyment because you can’t enjoy certain hobbies.

 Socializing